 Here are some MFA and Conditional Access policy blogs that you might find helpful.

-And, now adding to the list, Microsoft announced about Azure AD Conditional Access policy templates preview back in November 2021.
+And, now adding to the list, Microsoft announced about Conditional Access policy templates in Entra back in November 2021.
 Yet why does this CA policy template remain in the news for so long?
 Let’s dig out the answer here!

 In this blog, we shall look into the widely spoken CA policy templates and how to deploy them to empower security among enterprises.

-Configuring Conditional Access policies is always a challenging task; since we need to consider every individual case, or else the work environment may be adversely affected.
+Configuring Conditional Access policies is always challenging, since we need to consider every individual case; otherwise, the work environment may be adversely affected.
 So, to make it easier to apply CA policies, Microsoft introduced Conditional Access policy templates.

 Conditional Access policy templates are pre-defined set of conditions and controls that provides a convenient method to implement new policies scoped with Microsoft recommendations.